 Development Approval Information refers to information on the anticipated impact of a proposed activity or development on the community, including but not limited to information regarding impact on matters such as transportation patterns, local infrastructure, public facilities including schools and parks, community services, and the natural environment of the area affected.
-A Development Approval Information Area is the designated area for which development approval information is required, as per Section 485 of the Local Government Act.
+A Development Approval Information Area is the designated area for which development approval information is required, as per Part 14, Division 7 section 485 of the Local Government Act.